judalabs/fintech-payments/README.md

 - This service should be RESTFul.

 #### Technical considerations:
-- RESTFul (HttpMethod's, ResponseEntity, status code)
+- RESTFul (HttpMethod's, ResponseEntity, status code).
 - Clean Code (custom exceptions
-  - documentation in code and test
+  - documentation in code and test.
-  - logs indicating state and not showing sensitive information
+  - logs indicating state and not showing sensitive information.
-  - clear and meaningful names
+  - clear and meaningful names.
-- SOLID (single responsibility, interfaces to external API)
+- SOLID (single responsibility, interfaces to external API).
-- Encapsulation (user.balance X sender.sendTo(receiver))
+- Encapsulation (user.balance X sender.sendTo(receiver)).
-- Atomicity with @Transactional
+- Atomicity with @Transactional.
-- Anemic domain models avoidance
+- Anemic domain models avoidance.
 - Security
-  - UUID on sensitive info users
+  - UUID on sensitive info users.
-  - protecting db constraints
+  - protecting db constraints.
-  - hide data from DataIntegrityViolationException to client
+  - hide data from DataIntegrityViolationException to client.
-- Maintainability
+- Maintainability.
-- Handling exceptions (creating transactions don't rollback when notification fails)
+- Handling exceptions (creating transactions don't rollback when notification fails).
-- Unit and Integration tests
+- Unit and Integration tests.

 #### Additional considerations
-- Duplicated transaction avoidance (configurable debounce  w/ default of 2 seconds for the same pair sender+receiver)
+- Duplicated transaction avoidance (configurable debounce  w/ default of 2 seconds for the same pair sender+receiver).
 - Failing notifications should be handled to send another time.
+- Handling targeting self transactions.
-- performant transactions with db indexes
+- performant transactions with db indexes.
-- Limiting time when calling external API
+- Limiting time when calling external API.
-- If the company has many products, then balance field could be in another table to avoid user lock
+- If the company has many products, then balance field could be in another table to avoid user lock.